jamesmillerio/gpio-to-mqtt/README.md

 > sudo apt-get install golang

-That should get your running with Go.
+That should get you running with Go.
 Then you will need to configure your Go environment by creating your Go directories and setting your $GOPATH.

 Once that’s done, you can clone the repo into your source directory and run: